3 Things NOT To Do In Bali

 Another thing to note when visiting temples is how you are dressed.
 Most temples require you to dress ‘modestly’ to be allowed entry.
-This basically means that legs and shoulders should be covered, so carrying a spare sarong to tie over you for this is a good idea!
+This means that legs and shoulders should be covered, so carrying a spare sarong to tie over you is a good idea!
 Don’t worry if you forget though as you can hire sarongs from most temples for a small fee.

 2. Drink the tap water

 It is best to buy packaged mineral water if you feel thirsty as the Bali tap water is not for drinking.
 Still a developing country, Indonesia doesn’t have the best filtration systems in place so the water flowing from taps may not be treated properly and may still have some germs or bacteria that might cause stomach upsets.

 Even if there are no bacteria, the minerals definitely will be absent and it is, therefore, a better alternative to opt for packaged drinking water by reliable brands or labels if you want to try and avoid the notorious ‘Bali Belly’.